zhuhaow/NEKit/README.md

 When everything is set up, you should start processing packets by calling `interface.start()` in the completion handler of `setTunnelNetworkSettings`.

+## Event

+You can use `Observer<T>` to observe the events in proxy servers and sockets.
+Check out observers in `DebugObserver.swift` as an example.

 ## Dive in

 ### Framework overview